Lukte/Fullstack-book-quotes-app/README.md

-# Booki and Quotes Manager
+# Book and Quotes Manager

 A full-stack web application for managing books and favorite quotes with user authentication.